Consensys/jc-kzg-4844/README.md

 CKZG4844JNI.freeTrustedSetup();
 ```

-## Trusted Setup File Format
+## Trusted setup file format

-The trusted setup file which the library loads need to be of the following
+The trusted setup file which the library loads needs to be of the following
 format: [trusted_setup.txt](https://github.com/ethereum/c-kzg-4844/blob/main/src/trusted_setup.txt)

 This could change with future versions of the library.